autokey/autokey/FAQ.md

 Note that if you installed AutoKey from a .deb or using apt-get, these dependencies will automatically be installed for you.

+It is quite possible that you get more runtime errors requiring you to further add packs manually.

 ### What is the license of AutoKey?
 AutoKey is published under GNU GPL v3 license.